-Catania is one of the oldest and richest archeologic cities of Sicily.
+Catania is one of the oldest and richest archaeologic cities of Sicily.
 The problem is that lava has practically submerged a good many of its ancient monuments.
-Today we can admire many things:

-The Roman Amphitheater (photo) is beautiful, even though a good part of it is under lava (Piazza Stesicoro).
-This amphitheater was supposed to be the most monumental and hold 30,000 people ! (half of which would have been on wooden scaffolding to expand the capacity).
+The Roman Amphitheater (photo) is beautiful, even though a good part of it is under lava.
+This amphitheater was supposed to be the most monumental and hold 30,000 people ! (half of which would have been suited on wooden scaffolding to expand the capacity).
 It was probably constructed in the 2nd century BC and was supposedly very rich in marble.
-How many gladiators had seen this place?
+How many gladiators had seen this place!

 The Greek-Roman Theater is on Via Vittorio Emanuele.
 It is beautiful even though it is now unfortunately set too close to the neighboring buildings.
 It consists of an auditiorium with nine tiers and a fascinating and complex system of corridors accessing different areas of the structure.
-It is very sumptuous with ordered Corinthian columns and an entrance through three doors that leads to the stage.
-There are many niches with statues, where, among them you will find, Leda and the Swan.
+It is very sumptuous and shows Corinthian columns and an entrance through three doors that leads to the stage.
+There are many niches once decorated statues.

 Still visible in the orchestra area is the marble floor in numbered sections.
 It’s date is somewhat of a mystery, but probably between the 4th and the 3rd centuries BC.

-Behind this is the Odeon, a semicircular auditorium that was originally used as rehearsal space for the actors.
+Behind it there is the Odeon, a semicircular auditorium that was originally used as a rehearsal space for the actors.
 A series of outer walls enclose rooms that might have originally been used as shops.